I Think About This a Lot: Horny Week Edition

 Harrison Ford changing his shirt in Working Girl.

 You know that famous movie with Harrison Ford where he’s at his handsomest?
 If you’re thinking of Star Wars or Indiana Jones, then you’ve obviously never seen Working Girl.
 I can still remember the feeling I had when I saw it for the first time, which was: Jack Trainer, where have you been all my life?!
-(Side note: the only other way you could have a better fantasy-boyfriend name than Jack Trainer is if you went with Charlie RuggedYetVulnerable.)
+(Side note: The only other way you could have a better fantasy-boyfriend name than Jack Trainer is if you went with Charlie RuggedYetVulnerable.)
 There’s one moment early on in the movie where he’s been up all night at his office, working on a deal that Melanie Griffith brought to him, and he CHANGES OUT OF HIS SHIRT AND PUTS ON A NEW ONE.
 That’s it.
 It’s both the sexiest scene of all time, and also when I became a woman.
 For a moment, everything slows down and it’s just his bare torso and you.
 Meanwhile, all the women in his office are watching him change and start clapping, then he gives a shrug to them and also to us which seems to say: “I know you just objectified me, but I’m okay with that.
 You’ve dealt with a lot of men’s shit in your life, and my perfect muscular body is my gift to you.”

 I used to think the reason I love this scene is because he’s staying up all night helping Griffith accomplish her goals, and I thought I was attracted to the idea of such a partnership.
 But nope.
 Harrison Ford has a really nice body.
 He’s so muscly!
 And when he takes his shirt off, it looks really good!
-Warning to anyone who is attracted to men: you will hit your sexual peak exactly halfway through watching this clip.
+Warning to anyone who is attracted to men: You will hit your sexual peak exactly halfway through watching this clip.
 Enjoy.

 – Michelle Markowitz

-The piano sex scene in Pretty Woman.
+The piano-sex scene in Pretty Woman.

 Richard Gere and Julia Roberts ruined the piano for me.
 And, if I may use this space to make bold assumptions about what we didn’t explicitly see, they ruined it for anybody who may have walked in on them too.

-Here’s how the moment goes: after a night of wining and dining, Vivian (Roberts) finds Edward (Gere) in a room off of their hotel lobby, playing piano and reflecting on his life and perpetual unhappiness.
+Here’s how the moment goes: After a night of wining and dining, Vivian (Roberts) finds Edward (Gere) in a room off of their hotel lobby, playing piano and reflecting on his life and perpetual unhappiness.
 Catching him in a moment of vulnerability, Vivian sits atop the piano and the two begin chatting before they descend into something more.
 The camera zooms out as they get hotter and heavier, and soon we’re left only with the sound of smashing piano keys to suggest that piano sex has officially begun.

 I think about that sound constantly.
-I think about how haunting and ghostlike it is, and that each key suggests that these people are as subtle as Tom Hanks dancing at FAO Schwartz.
+I think about how haunting and ghostlike it is, and that each key suggests that these people are as subtle as Tom Hanks dancing at FAO Schwarz.
 I think about the patrons outside hearing it and wondering why they’ve paid to stay someplace with such bad live entertainment.
 And I think about the piano itself, once a tall tree, now an instrument stuck beneath a sad man and Julia Roberts in the role that made her a star.

 Each key a cry for help.
 Each note?
 The worst kind of sex anthem.